Electrician's Mate: Duties

 Electrician's Mates stand watch on generators, switchboards, control equipment and electrical equipment; operate and perform organizational and intermediate maintenance on power and lighting circuits, electrical fixtures, motors, generators, voltage and frequency regulators, controllers, distribution switchboards and other electrical equipment; test for short circuits, ground or other casualties; and rebuild electrical equipment, including solid state circuitry elements, in an electrical shop.

 Requirements

 Electrician's Mate class "A" school is approximately 18 weeks long, and the school is located in Great Lakes, Illinois.
 The EM rating requires a 5-year minimum enlistment contract.

 Select recruits, upon arriving to Recruit Training Command, are able to choose from one of three nuclear power rates, one of which is Electrican's Mate, Nuclear Power (EMN).
-After boot camp, they attend the Naval Nuclear Power Training Command and are then are employed onboard nuclear-powered ships and submarines to maintain the control of electrical systems and subsystems for nuclear reactors.
+After boot camp, they attend the Naval Nuclear Power Training Command and are then employed onboard nuclear-powered ships and submarines to maintain the control of electrical systems and subsystems for nuclear reactors.